NavyaG-lab/Tech-writer/monitoring_nightly_run.md

 # Monitoring the nightly run

-We currently recompute all data sets (from scratch) every night at midnight UTC.
+We currently recompute all datasets (from scratch) every night at midnight UTC.
 The nightly run consists of a directed acyclic graph (DAG) that starts with "contracts", then datasets that depend on contracts, then datasets that depend on other datasets, etc.  You can visualize the DAG using [Airflow](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=prod-dagao):

 ![image](https://user-images.githubusercontent.com/726169/33067668-2786662a-ceaf-11e7-89bb-14d787268c4b.png)